alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/04-certificate-authority.md

 ```

-> The `kube-controller-manager`, `kube-scheduler`, and `kubelet` client certificates will be used to generate client authentication configuration files in the next lab.
+> The `kube-proxy`, `kube-controller-manager`, `kube-scheduler`, and `kubelet` client certificates will be used to generate client authentication configuration files in the next lab.

 Next: [Generating Kubernetes Configuration Files for Authentication](05-kubernetes-configuration-files.md)